philipturner/swift-xtb/Documentation/Pages/AsymmetricFiniteDifferencing.md

 # Asymmetric Finite Differencing

 > Early on, it seemed that finite difference operators would need to reach across multiple resolution levels.
 That may not be necessary based on the most recent plans.
-These equations are kept around as documentation, for reference.
+These equations are kept around as an archive, for reference.

 Variable-resolution orbitals require asymmetric finite differencing.
 Custom finite difference coefficients were derived for the boundaries between multigrid levels.